SpiNNakerManchester/spio/modules/status_led_generator/README.md

 Status LED Signal Generator
 ===========================

-This module attempts to suggest a standard LED status driver such that designs interacting with SpiNNaker can use a consistent encoding of link state.
+This module attempts to suggest a standard LED status representation such that designs interacting with SpiNNaker can use a consistent encoding for link state.

 Patterns
 --------